shunichironomura/capsula/docs/cli-reference.md

 # Pull from a specific server, replacing a previously pulled copy
 capsula pull 01K8WSYC91YAE21R7CWHQ4KYN2 --server https://capsula.example.com --force
 ```

+### Limitations

+A pulled run is a subset of the original local run.
+Data that was not uploaded by capsula push cannot be restored, including:

+- symlinks
+- empty directories
+- files added after the push
+- the original _capsula/*.json file contents
+- sub-millisecond command duration

+The reconstructed metadata may therefore differ from the original files.
+Phases with no hook outputs do not produce pre-run.json or post-run.json.
+Command strings stored by older server versions are normalized to JSON arrays.

 ## `capsula tui`